-Enlargement of Gwenda Wilson, playing Margaret the nurse in the 1946 JC Williamson production of John Patrick‘s The Hasty Heart.
-Via the National Library of Australia’s Trove.
-The original photograph is part of the JC Williamson Collection of Photographs.
+Enlargement of Gwenda Wilson, playing Margaret the nurse in the 1946 JC Williamson production of John Patrick‘s The Hasty Heart, with John Wood.
+Courtesy the Australian Performing Arts Collection, Melbourne Australia.

 The five second version

 When Melbourne-born Gwenda Wilson died in 1977, fans of the BBC radio series The Archers mourned the actor’s passing.
 For twenty years she had played Aunt Laura, a “crusty, bossy, but lonely widow,”The Guardian 19 August 1977, P 14 via Newspapers.com a New Zealand interloper who had moved into the village of Ambridge, having inherited Ambridge Hall.
 One correspondent felt it would be difficult to find a replacement actor “who could exactly imitate (her) distinctive Antipodean whine and put such righteous indignation into the part.”Birmingham City Post 23 August 1977 P4.
 Via British Library Newspaper Archive

 In addition to her role in The Archers, she appeared occasionally on the British stage, on TV and in a handful of British films.
 Before she left Australia in late 1948, she had enjoyed six busy years on the stage and in radio in Australia.
 She was aged only 55 at the time of her death.